The COMPPARE team was pleased to announce on November 13, 2020 that the study had enrolled 1,000 patients, one-third of its 3,000-patient goal.

 COMPPARE stands for “A Prospective COMparative Study of Outcomes with Proton and Photon RAdiation in PRostate CancEr (COMPPARE).”
 The study compares the quality of life, side effects, and cure rates for prostate cancer patients treated with proton therapy or photon therapy.
 Participants answer brief surveys regarding treatment choice, quality of life, and side effects for at least 3 years.
 In addition, proton therapy patients can choose to participate in a randomized trial that will evaluate whether quality of life, side effects, and prostate cancer cure rates differ between patients receiving the standard therapy versus a shorter therapy.

-Thank you to our patients who make this study possible!
+Thank you to all participating patients who are making this study possible!